MarketingProInsider/marketingproinsider/content/posts/blog_74.md

 Boosts the discoverability of content in LinkedIn search

 ## Conclusion
-An expert in social media has the tools, knowledge, and strategies to increase LinkedIn engagement, whether for personal branding, company promotion, or community building.
+An expert in [social media marketing](https://marketingproinsider.com/category/social-media-marketing/) has the tools, knowledge, and strategies to increase LinkedIn engagement, whether for personal branding, company promotion, or community building.

 By understanding LinkedIn’s algorithm, creating high-value content, utilizing native features, building a strong professional network, and posting consistently, an expert can significantly boost interaction on the platform.
 Additionally, leveraging optimal times for posting and using relevant hashtags will increase the visibility and engagement of posts.